GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

   \right)
  \f]

-Finaly, TNL offers so called *lambda matrices* (\ref TNL::Matrices::LambdaMatrix) which are kind of "matrix-free matrices".
+Finally, TNL offers so called *lambda matrices* (\ref TNL::Matrices::LambdaMatrix) which are kind of "matrix-free matrices".
 They do not store the matrix elements explicitly in the memory, but rather evaluates them on-the-fly based on user defined lambda functions.

-In the following table we show comparison of extreme example when we would express a tridiagonal matrix by means of different matrix types.
+In the following table we show comparison of expressing a tridiagonal matrix by means of different matrix types.

 | Matrix dimensions | Dense elems.   | Dense mem. | Sparse elems. | Sparse mem.  | Tridiag. elems. | Tridiag. mem. | Multidiag. elems. | Mutlidiag. mem. |
 |------------------:|---------------:|-----------:|--------------:|-------------:|----------------:|--------------:|------------------:|----------------:|